 Understanding Chicago Motorcycle Accidents through Statistics

-Additionally, there are somewhere between 4,000 and 5,000 people are killed in motorcycle accidents each year.
-These statistics are not meant to frighten, but to shed light on the need for more safety procedures and laws surrounding motorcycles.
+Additionally, there are somewhere between 4,000 and 5,000 fatalities from motorcycle accidents annually.
+The statistics of Chicago motorcycle accidents are not meant to frighten, but to shed light on the need for more safety procedures and laws surrounding motorcycles.

-- 3,312 motorcyclists were injured in 3,036 traffic-related collisions;
+- 2,266 motorcyclists were injured in traffic collisions

 - Bikers aged 45 years and older were the most likely to be injured or killed in a crash;

-- Of the motorcycle operators who were killed in collisions, 127 were tested for the presence of alcohol and 46.5 percent of them had at least a trace amount of alcohol present;
+- Of the motorcycle operators who were killed in collisions, 85 were tested for the presence of alcohol and 37.6 percent of them had at least a trace amount of alcohol present;

 Liability for a Chicago Motorcycle Accident